Opens August 1, 2016! September 30, 2016 deadline.

 - Do I have to be a photography/journalism/international studies major to apply?

-- No; students from all areas of study are encouraged to apply.
+- No. Students from all majors and areas of study are encouraged to apply.
 Your major does not have to be related to photography, journalism or international studies, though applicants with previous photography experience are especially encouraged to apply.

 - When can I travel using this money?